ornovog/PetersonAlgorithm/README.md

 in this example I implement Peterson algorithm for mutual exclusion that allows two or more processes to share a single-use resource without conflict, using only shared memory for communication.

-the first implementation uses ordinary instructions, which we can see the compiler reorder with running "go build -gcflags -S petersonAlgorithm.go" in terminal, and his test fails (it can fail because deadlock or race condition in multi-cores computer).
+the first implementation uses ordinary instructions, which we can see the compiler reorder, with running "go build -gcflags -S petersonAlgorithm.go" in terminal. also we can see that his test fails (it can fail because deadlock or race condition in multi-cores computer).

-the second implementation use ordinary instructions, which prevent those issues.
+the second implementation uses ordinary instructions, which prevent those issues.